citp/privacy-policy-historical/a/aa/aas/aas.com.au.md

-> *The following text is extracted and transformed from the aas.com.au privacy policy that was archived on 2015-02-27.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20150227135841id_/http%3A//www.aas.com.au/public/Footer/Privacy-Policy.html) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the aas.com.au privacy policy that was archived on 2016-03-30.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20160330181549id_/http%3A//www.aas.com.au/privacy-policy.html) for the most accurate reproduction.*

-# AAS | Privacy policy
+# AAS

 This privacy statement provides a succinct overview of how the companies of the Link Group deal with the personal information of individuals.

-The Link Group’s complete Privacy Policy can be accessed by calling +61 1800 502 355 (free call within Australia), 9am–5pm (Sydney time), Monday to Friday (excluding public holidays) and requesting a copy.
-This Privacy Statement takes into account changes made by the Privacy Amendment (Enhancing Privacy Protection) Act 2012 and was last updated in March 2014.
+The Link Group's complete Privacy Policy can be accessed by calling +61 1800 502 355 (free call within Australia), 9am-5pm (Sydney time), Monday to Friday (excluding public holidays) and requesting a copy.
+This Privacy Statement takes into account changes made by the Privacy Amendment (Enhancing Privacy Protection) Act 2012 and was last updated in February 2016.

-## Personal Information Handling Practices
+### Personal Information Handling Practices

 **Pseudonymity and Anonymity**

 When contacting a company of the Link Group, you generally have the right to remain anonymous (nameless) or to use a pseudonym (fictitious name) to protect your identity.
 However, if you wish to make enquiries about a specific account, we may need to identify you first, before we can lawfully disclose personal information.

 **Collection of Information**

 The Link Group often acts as collection agent for our Clients, and we only collect personal information that is reasonably necessary for, or directly related to, one or more of our functions or activities; or because it is required under relevant law or regulation.